Table of Content

 Can I Lose Money in Mutual Funds?

-Investing in a mutual fund is not a guarantee you will gain a lucrative return from your investment.
+Investing in a mutual fund does not guarantee you will gain a lucrative return from your investment.
 Even the safest funds attract a certain level of risk.
 Factors like prevailing economic conditions impact the volatility of the fund.
 Poor or good management is also another vital element that hugely affects returns.

 However, there are certain things you can do to select a safer mutual fund.
 To begin with, you should to buy your mutual fund from a reputable broker.
 Also, take your time to study the past performance of the mutual fund before tossing in your coin.